 LiFi provides a number of unique and unprecedented advantages such as speed, security, capacity, efficiency and reduced interference.

-LiFi uses the visible light spectrum which has much higher frequencies, meaning that it can achieve XX faster data rates than radio-based technologies.
+LiFi uses the visible light spectrum, which has much higher frequencies, meaning that it can achieve significantly faster data rates than radio-based technologies.
+We demonstrated 100 Gbps at CES 2022 and ECOC 2023 – this is about 100 times faster than current WiFi and cellular peak data rates.

-Because LiFi uses light, the signals can’t pass through walls, making it a secure option since only those within the room can access the network and prevents intruders from intercepting the data.
+Because LiFi uses light, the signals cannot pass through walls, making it a secure option since only those within the room can access the network, and it prevents intruders from intercepting the data.
 In contrast, radio waves penetrate through walls and can be intercepted.

 Capacity